 A valued customer

 Rupert has been sending his works to Joseph Ash Walsall for years.
 Sometimes sending in 5-10 sculptures at a time, and averaging about 40+ large sculptures each year (alongside smaller ones too).
-As well as galvanizing ‘Never Alone’ earlier this year, in May, the team at Walsall also hot dip galvanized nine sheep, some hens, three horse heads and a pair of boxing hares in one go for Rupert.
-It made an amusing sight at the plant!
+As well as galvanizing ‘Never Alone’ earlier this year, in May, the team at Walsall also hot dip galvanized nine sheep, some hens, three horse heads and a pair of boxing hares for Rupert.
+The menagerie of steel animals made an amusing sight at the plant!

 Find out more about Rupert